Ezequiel92/BibliographyFormatter/README.md

 ## Warning

-This script is written for personal use and may break at any moment.
-So, no guaranties are given.
+This script is written as an exercise and may break at any moment.
+So, no guarantees are given.